crazyscot/qcp/README.md

 cargo install --locked qcp
 ```

-Or, if you prefer, clone the source repository in the usual way, then `cargo build --locked`.
+Or, if you prefer, clone the source repository in the usual way, then `cargo build --release --locked`.

 #### If you are new to Rust and don't have the tools installed